Member of the Tennessee Bar

 Biography

 Professor Mundy has served as the Director of Legal Writing for Handong International Law School since 2007.
-In addition to directing the legal skills program, he teaches and publishes on global migration law.
+He is an expert on the application of AI to legal practice and legal education (https://youtu.be/OthcEdJbsEo?si=tp6TaZxHzfyYNLan).

-Professor Mundy is the co-sponsor of the Law and Development program, an outreach program that pairs students and universities from developing and developed countries to increase capacity, particularly in the areas of law and business.
-Professor Mundy also serves as the chairman of the board for Women's Hope Center, a local pregnancy resource and counseling center that supports childbirth, single mothers, and victims of trafficking.
+In addition to directing the legal skills program, Professor Mundy teaches and publishes on global migration law.
+He also seerves as the co-sponser of the Law and Development program, an outreach program that pairs students and universities from developing and developed countries to increase capacity, particularly in the areas of law and business.

 Prior to joining the faculty at Handong, Professor Mundy clerked for the Honorable Richard B. Abell in Washington, D.C.
 That legal clerkship was preceded by a position as director of government relations and communications for Jubilee Campaign, an international organization with a focus on religious liberty.
 Professor Mundy also worked in the area of asylum and refugee law at Just Law International in Fairfax, Virginia.
+Professor Mundy holds an M.A. in Public Policy as well as a J.D. from Regent University.
+He is licensed to practice law in the state of Tennessee and before the Court of Federal Claims in Washington, D.C.

 Books: